oddcommit/Python-twitter-opensea.io/README.md

 # OpenSea Twitter Scraper
-ye saw people sell this for thousands so here it is - doesn't include address scraper though
+ye saw people sell this for thousands so here it is - doesn't include address scraper though (this can be optimized like adding threads)

 ### `⚙️` Setup
 - Star this project